kizniche/Mycodo/README.md

 + [Useful Links](#links)

 <a name="history"></a>
-### History of Mycodo
+### History

-This started out as a small project to regulate the temperature and humidity of a chamber I grew gourmet mushrooms in.
-At that time, in 2010, I used an ATMega that was interfaced to a computer via USB.
+This started out as a small project to regulate the temperature and humidity of a growth chamber I used for cultivating gourmet mushrooms.
+At that time (2010), I used an ATMega interfaced to a network-connected computer running linux.
 When the Raspberry Pi was introduced in 2012, I decided to migrate my code from the ATMega and my linux computer to work on this one compact device.
 My first relay bank consisted of 4 relays, controlling a heater, humidifier, circulatory fan, and HEPA-filtered exhaust fan.

-I'm currently working on a new set of hardware that will support a range of new features.
-As such, until I unveil the new hardware, this code will be undergoing lots of updates.
-I hope to keep everything working throughout the update process.
+I'm since upgraded to a new set of hardware that support 8 individually-switchable 120-volt AC outlets.
+The majority of the code has undergone drastic changes and feature additions.

 <a name="feat"></a>
 ### Features

-* Logging temperature, humidity, and relay states
+* Temperature, humidity, and relay state logging
-* Configurable minimum and maximum allowable temperature and humidity
+* Temperature and humidity regulation with software PID controllers
-* Automatic operation of connected devices to raise/lower temperature and humidity
+* Automatic and manual operation of 8 different 120-volt AC devices
-* Web-control interface
+* Web Interface
+  * View historical temperature and humidity data
-  * View raw data as well as generate graphs of current and past data
+  * Generate custom graphs of current and past data, with presets for common time periods
-  * Acquire images or stream live video from a camera
+  * Acquire images or stream live video (Raspberry Pi Camera Module)
-  * Change modes of operation, such as minimum and maximum temperature/humidity
+  * Change modes of operation
+    * Assign a common name and GPIO pin to each of the 8 relays
-  * Independently control connected devices (turn on, off, on for [x] seconds)
+    * Switch from PID control (automatic) to manual operation (turn Off, turn On, On for [x] seconds)
+    * Set desired temperature/humidity as well as respective P, I, and D variables of the PID controllers
   * Login Authentication (written by php-login.net)
     * Using official PHP password hashing functions and the most modern password hashing/salting web standards
     * Optional "remember me" cookie to keep session authenticated